Apple M4

-Apple M4 is a series of ARM-based system on a chip (SoC) designed by Apple Inc., part of the Apple silicon series, including a central processing unit (CPU), a graphics processing unit (GPU), a neural processing unit (NPU), and a digital signal processor (DSP).
+The Apple M4 is a series of ARM-based systems on a chip made by Apple, part of the Apple silicon series, including a central processing unit (CPU), a graphics processing unit (GPU), a neural processing unit (NPU), and a digital signal processor (DSP).
 The M4 SoC was introduced in May 2024 for the iPad Pro (7th generation), and is the fourth generation of the M series Apple silicon architecture, succeeding the Apple M3.
-This chip was succeeded by the Apple M5 chip in 2025.

 Design

 The M4 series is built upon TSMC's second-generation 3-nanometer process and contains 28 billion transistors.

 It is Apple's first SoC to reportedly use the ARMv9 CPU architecture.
 The M4 is based on ARMv9.2a.
 It supports the Scalable Matrix Extension (SME) but not the Scalable Vector Extension (SVE).
 Because of the lack of SVE support, the LLVM compiler officially flags the M4 as supporting ARMv8.7a.